Mental Health Facilities Glenside, PA

 Intercommunity Action Inc Greenridge Counseling Center - 5.1 miles from Glenside, PA

-Intercommunity Action Inc Greenridge Counseling Center is a mental health clinic in Philadelphia, PA, located at 6122 Ridge Avenue, in the 19128 zip code.
-Intercommunity Action Inc Greenridge Counseling Center provides outpatient treatment and telemedicine/telehealth.
-Intercommunity Action Inc Greenridge Counseling Center offers integrated dual diagnosis disorder treatment, couples/family therapy and behavior modification to seniors 65 or older, young adults and children / adolescents.
-Intercommunity Action Inc Greenridge Counseling Center also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-More services at Intercommunity Action Inc Greenridge Counseling Center include family psychoeducation.
+Intercommunity Action Inc Greenridge Counseling Center is a mental health center in Philadelphia, Pennsylvania, located at 6122 Ridge Avenue, 19128 zip code.
+Intercommunity Action Inc Greenridge Counseling Center provides telemedicine/telehealth and outpatient treatment.
+Intercommunity Action Inc Greenridge Counseling Center offers trauma therapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
+Intercommunity Action Inc Greenridge Counseling Center also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+More services available at Intercommunity Action Inc Greenridge Counseling Center include family psychoeducation.

 Wes Health Centers Outpatient Center - 5.2 miles from Glenside, PA

 Wes Health Centers Outpatient Center is a mental health treatment center in Philadelphia, PA, located at 1315 Windrim Avenue, 19141 zip code area.
 Wes Health Centers Outpatient Center provides outpatient treatment.
-Wes Health Centers Outpatient Center offers couples/family therapy, group therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
-Wes Health Centers Outpatient Center also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Wes Health Centers Outpatient Center offers individual psychotherapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Wes Health Centers Outpatient Center also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
 Additional services at Wes Health Centers Outpatient Center consist of suicide prevention services, mentoring/peer support/consumer-run services and illness management and recovery.

 Roxborough Memorial Hospital - 5.3 miles from Glenside, PA

-Roxborough Memorial Hospital is a mental health clinic in Philadelphia, Pennsylvania, located at 5800 Ridge Avenue, 19128.
-Roxborough Memorial Hospital offers telemedicine/telehealth and hospital inpatient treatment.
-Roxborough Memorial Hospital provides trauma therapy, group therapy and cognitive behavioral therapy to seniors 65 or older.
-Roxborough Memorial Hospital also supports seniors or older adults and people with Alzheimer's or dementia.
-Some other services provided by Roxborough Memorial Hospital include suicide prevention services, assertive community treatment and family psychoeducation.
+Roxborough Memorial Hospital is one of mental health facilities in Philadelphia, Pennsylvania, located at 5800 Ridge Avenue, 19128 zip code.
+Roxborough Memorial Hospital provides hospital inpatient treatment and telemedicine/telehealth.
+Roxborough Memorial Hospital provides group therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older.
+Roxborough Memorial Hospital also supports people with Alzheimer's or dementia and seniors or older adults.
+Additional services provided at Roxborough Memorial Hospital include integrated primary care services, suicide prevention services and family psychoeducation.

 Northern Childrens Services - 5.8 miles from Glenside, PA

 Northern Childrens Services is a mental health clinic in Philadelphia, PA, located at 5301 Ridge Avenue, 19128 zip code area.
 Northern Childrens Services provides partial hospitalization/day treatment and outpatient treatment.
-Northern Childrens Services offers individual psychotherapy, cognitive behavioral therapy and behavior modification to young adults and children / adolescents.
-Northern Childrens Services also supports people with HIV or AIDS, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services offered at Northern Childrens Services include suicide prevention services, education services and psychosocial rehabilitation services.
+Northern Childrens Services offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults and children / adolescents.
+Northern Childrens Services also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with HIV or AIDS.
+Additional services offered at Northern Childrens Services include supported housing, court-ordered outpatient treatment and education services.

 Frequently Asked Questions About Mental Health Treatment in Glenside, PA